tmigisha/ECE230L_Lab04/README.md

 Summarize your learnings from the lab here.
 * Learned how to find SOP and POS from a KMap of a truth table.
-* Learned how to make a optimal Boolean equation by overlapping groups in KMaps.
+* Learned how to make an optimal Boolean equation by overlapping groups in KMaps.
 * Learned how to code Boolean equations in Verilog.
 * Learned how to view the schematics (circuit diagram) of our modules.